Know Your Core Values to Make Faster, Better Decisions

 HEART: Does it align with my heart-and-soul goals?

-GUT: What do I feel in my gut about it?
+GUT: What do I intuitively feel about it?
 If I’m scared to move forward, is it ‘good-scared’ (meaning, is it something I want, but it’s out of my comfort zone) or is it something that’s really just not right for me?

 To not waste your time or energy being indecisive (and to make good decisions overall), your personal core values are crucially important to know.